 "Good handwriting and the ability to write strong compositions go hand in hand.
 The mental process involved in handwriting are connected to other important learning functions such as storing information in memory, retrieving information, manipulating letters and linking them to sounds when spelling." - slideplayer.com

 "I feel that it is vitally important for the children in my class to develop good handwriting.
 I love it when children are proud of how their work looks." - MV Staff

 "We know that the leadership team are constantly striving for high standards of presentation in books - we too have looked on Governor Days.
 Their perseverance will pay off" - MV Governor

 "I really like my work to look neat and tidy in my book." - MV Pupil

 "I am learning to join my letters but it is tricky!" - MV Pupil

 "One day when I am a bit older I will be able to join my handwriting." - MV Pupil

-The art of good handwriting begins with mark making, the use of patterns and letter formation.
+The art of good handwriting begins with mark making when the children are just infants.
+These marks, developing the use of patterns and learning about letter formation are the very foundations of a child learning to write.
 At Morley Victoria we consider handwriting to be one of the basic skills that we expect all of our children to have acquired in the Foundation Stage and Key Stage One.